This article by MEISSOUN was first published in German in the magazine TanzOriental 5/2000.

 And then there's the rent for the bus and driver to bring the whole bunch to the parties.With a contract at a hotel a dancer typically works 6 nights a week, wearing 3 different costumes every evening.
 Which means that she needs to have at least 18 different costumes for variety.
 This is where she spends a lot of money!
 Another possibility is to work at 4 to 5 weddings and other parties every night.
 But very often the additional jobs at weddings pay more than for example the fix engagement at a nightclub and therefore help to make a living.
 While it was possible to earn quite good money through the 80ies and 90ies, some places now prefer cheaper (in every sense) dancers to the better, more expensive ones.

-It can be generally said that business is going worse, even well known nightclubs are closing down.
+It can be generally said that business is getting worse, even well known nightclubs are closing down.
 One of the reasons in Egypt is the political and religious climate.
-But the taste of the audience has changed as well: Young people will rather go to a disco than to a nightclub to see a show.
+But the taste of the audience has changed as well: Young people will rather go clubbing than go see a dance show.
 Fifi Abdo is blaming the "Russians" for the lowering prices - Russians being the synonym for all fair skinned foreigners, no matter whether they're form Rumania or the USA.

 If a dancer has a really busy agent, she might dance at 4 places in one night - each show being 45 minutes.
-This really uses up all the energy one has and is not very healthy if done for a longer time.
+This It's really energy consuming and not very healthy in the long run.
 Other dancers use the time after their shows to go and see the big stars to study them closely.
 Those shows only start early in the morning.
 Which brings us back to sleep...

 For dancers who have been in the business for some time it's very hard to imagine a different future.
 Some of them always tell themselves that "this will be the last year" - and stay much longer.

-Amera stopped to go back living in Australia and having a family.
+Amera stopped and went back to Australia to have a family.
 She teaches at her own school and abroad for workshops (also in Europe), owns a shop "Amera's Palace" and continues to perform in Sydney.

 Sahra Saeeda is in her 40ies now and travels a lot.
 She not only teaches in America and Europe but also dances from time to time in Egypt.